PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 `92 / 55 / 196 / 2 / 11` sequential tests pass.
 The phase store remains
 exactly 128 IDs and 128 owners, and the unconsumed-result inventory decreases from 43 to 42.

+The next characterization fixes the adjacent layout-pass-set-2 pre-add/mean/attention and attention-gate/QDQ observations before any production edit.
+Both must receive the exact shared callback-bearing attention context and return their complete seven-slot and ten-slot results unchanged.
+The existing QLinear/layout owner and recorded dequantize/TransposeConv/ quantize cleanup remain the outer boundaries.

+Focused and reference-based affected sequential validation report `2 passed, 1 xfailed` and `416 passed, 1 xfailed`; the sole expected failure is the deliberately absent future owner.
+Production behavior, dependencies, TensorFlow isolation, the 42-result inventory, and the exactly 128-ID/128-owner phase store remain unchanged.